No Power to Boiler? Here’s What You Need To Do Next

 New boilers will have a reset button on the display board; this is located on the front of the boiler.

 If your boiler doesn’t have a reset button visible, check your owner’s manual.
 Many older boilers have a reset procedure that’s not as simple as just pressing a button.

-Or, head over to our boiler problems article to investigate your problem further.
+Or, you can read our boiler problems article to investigate your problem further.

-If you have any questions, leave a comment below and we’ll reply as soon as we can.
+Is there anything we’ve missed?
+If you have any questions, please leave a comment below and we’ll reply as soon as we can.